transdigiware/blockchain/howto/ibp-v2-faq.md

 {: #ibp-v2-faq-ocp-versions}
 {: faq}

-Currently, {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} supports linking to Red Hat OpenShift Container Platform 4.3 clusters.
+Currently, {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} supports linking to Red Hat OpenShift Container Platform 4.4, 4.5 clusters.

 ## Is there a trial option available for using a Red Hat OpenShift cluster on {{site.data.keyword.cloud_notm}}?
 {: #ibp-v2-faq-ocp-trial}
 {: faq}

-A free 30 day trial is available in the [Red Hat Marketplace.](https://marketplace.redhat.com/en-us/products/ibm-blockchain).{: external} See [Deploy from Red Hat Marketplace](https://cloud.ibm.com/docs/blockchain-sw-25?topic=blockchain-sw-25-deploy-ocp-rhm) to learn more.
-See [Deploy from Red Hat Marketplace](https://cloud.ibm.com/docs/blockchain-sw-25?topic=blockchain-sw-25-deploy-ocp-rhm) to learn more.
+A free 30 day trial is available in the [Red Hat Marketplace.](https://marketplace.redhat.com/en-us/products/ibm-blockchain){: external}.
+See [Deploy from Red Hat Marketplace](https://cloud.ibm.com/docs/blockchain-sw-251?topic=blockchain-sw-251-deploy-ocp-rhm) to learn more.

 ## Can I migrate the blockchain components on my {{site.data.keyword.IBM_notm}} Kubernetes service cluster to a Red Hat OpenShift cluster in {{site.data.keyword.cloud_notm}}?
 {: #ibp-v2-faq-ocp-migrate}